xypron/sispmctl/README.md

 The web interface does not recognize if a mSIS-PM is connected, so always 4 outlets will be displayed.

+The web server can be started automatically with systemd.
+This requires the following steps

+Create user sispmctl in group sispmctl.
+The command on Debian and Ubuntu is

+    adduser sispmctl --system --group --disabled-login --no-create-home

+Provide the necessary authorizations via udev (see below).

+    cp examples/60-sispmctl.rules /lib/udev/rules.d/60-sispmctl.rules
+    udevadm control --reload-rules

+Adjust and copy the systemd service definition

+    cp examples/sispmctl.service /lib/systemd/system

+Enable and start the service with

+    systemctl enable sispmctl.service
+    systemctl start sispmctl.service

 Usage
 -----
 See the output of sispmctl when run without parameters and the man page.